TheArchitectDev/Architect.Identities/README.md

 - If you are unsure whether your servers are running a clock synchronization mechanism (such as NTP).
 - If the application lacks access to at least a SQL database _or_ Azure.
 (More effort would be required to provide the Fluid's synchronization mechanism.)
 - If the application lacks Dependency Injection.
+- If the application regularly experiences unclean shutdown.

 ## Distributed IDs